unoplatform/workshops/tube-player/modules/01-Getting-started/templates-wizard.md

 ---

-The Uno Platform solution template wizard guides you through generating a new project and enables you to customize it and select the options suitable for your project.
+The Uno Platform Template Wizard guides you through generating a new project and enables you to customize it and select the options suitable for your project, without having to remember the command line parameters.

 In this project we'll create a customized blank template that includes the following features and extensions:

+- Net8.0
 - C# markup
 - MVUX framework
 - Material theme
 - DSP import for theme color overrides
 - Dependency Injection, Configuration and Navigation extensions
 - Uno Toolkit

-The HTTP and Refit extension will be added manually at [a later stage](xref:Workshop.TubePlayer.ApiEndpoints).

 To generate your project, hit <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd> (File → New → Project) and select 'Uno Platform App' from the options window.
 You can search for 'Uno' if it's not instantly visible.